qq7te/radical-product/src/_training_posts/2022-07-02-digital-transformation.md

 problemDescription: Transformation is often interpreted as adopting Agile rituals and asking customers for feedback.
 But without a clear vision and strategy, teams feel pulled in different directions and begin to reject change like a human body rejects a foreign object.
 Digital transformation training gives you a shared vision and a systematic process for building customer-centric products to make change management easier.
 titleTwo: Diagnosis
 descriptionTitleTwo: You need this digital transformation program if your team is suffering from or at high risk of catching these product diseases
+descriptionDropdown: Cultivate a new mindset and align your organization.

 subtitleOne: Locked-In Syndrome
 descriptionSubtitleOne: Locked-into your past success, you're not getting buy-in for change because things don't seem broken.
 iconSubtitleOne: /images/session-icons-white/lock-svgrepo-com.svg
+iconWhite: /images/session-icons-white/computer.svg
 subtitleTwo: Narcissus complex
 descriptionSubtitleTwo: Focusing on your own goals and needs to the point of losing sight of what your customer needs.
 iconSubtitleTwo: /images/session-icons-white/person-svgrepo-com.svg